zouyang130/zouyang130.github.io/content/post/20240818 MCIOB/index.md

 ---
-title: Dr Zou has become a chartered member of Chartered Institute of Building (CIOB)!
+title: Dr Zou has become a chartered member of Chartered Institute of Building (CIOB)
 summary: ''
 date: 2024-08-18
 math: true